Summit – Margaret Silf

-A shift in Western Cultures towards an openness to faith and spirituality has been labeled by some as an emerging ‘post-secularism.’
-This freedom of expression with regards to religion offers an opportunity for transformation to religious institutions, to revisit their founding stories and find the unfolding narratives of love and justice in which all human beings may participate in community.
+A shift in Western Cultures towards an openness to faith and spirituality has been labelled by some as an emerging ‘post-secularism.’
+This freedom of expression with regards to religion offers an opportunity to religious institutions for transformation, to revisit their founding stories and find the unfolding narratives of love and justice in which all human beings may participate in community.

 Michelle’s passions for spirituality, theology and social science have been expressed in both academic endeavours and the practice of ministry.
 Her doctoral studies developed a contemporary contemplative hermeneutic of love, which now frames her work as Chaplain to staff and volunteers at The Brotherhood of St Laurence, an Anglican agency whose mission is to work towards the end of poverty in Australia.